antonypascalino/HYPE_PROJECT_2021-22/README.md

  <br>
 The file of the final **Design Document** can be found in the [Design Document Folder](https://github.com/davidecarini/HYPE_PROJECT_2021-22/tree/main/Design%20Document).
 <br>
-The Read.me fpr the final **Technical Documentation** can be found in the [Technical Document Folder](https://github.com/davidecarini/HYPE_PROJECT_2021-22/tree/main/Technical%20Documentation).
+The Read.me for the final **Technical Documentation** can be found in the [Technical Document Folder](https://github.com/davidecarini/HYPE_PROJECT_2021-22/tree/main/Technical%20Documentation).